Who to Bring to these Important Wedding Planning Events

 Vendor Meetings: Your Fiance, Wedding Planner, Parents (Maybe)

 Your wedding day requires many vendors and teams to go off without a hitch.
-You’ll likely be chatting with a variety of vendors, setting up many meetings.
+You’ll likely be chatting and setting up many meetings.with a variety of vendors – from wedding photographers to florists to caterers.
 For simplicity sake, just bring your fiance.
 These meetings will be working to create your dream wedding.
 The more people you bring, the more opinions you must consider – especially unsolicited opinions.
 If your parents will be helping financially, ask them which few vendors they’d like to meet with.
 Bring them along to just a couple meetings, and tackle the rest with your fiance.

 Dress Shopping: Parents, Few Close Friends